-Discussions and review on the business activities of the Group as required by Schedule 5 to the Companies Ordinance, including material events that have occurred since the year-end date and an indication of likely future development in the Group's business are set forth in the paragraphs under "Chairman's Statement", "Business Review", "Financial Review", "Business Outlook", "Use of the Net Proceeds from the Global Offering" and "Corporate Governance Report" as well as in the notes to the consolidated financial statements in this annual report.
+Discussions and review on the business activities of the Group as required by Schedule 5 to the Companies Ordinance, including material events that have occurred since the year-end date and an indication of likely future development in the Group's business are set forth in the paragraphs under "Chairman's Statement", "Business Review", "Financial Review" and "Business Outlook" in this annual report.
 The relevant discussions form part of this Directors' Report.